ByteOfKathy/project_3a/readme.md

+#Master - stable build

+completed project, Master branch should be submitted for grading, not any other branch.

-# Katherine's branch (tree implementation and testing)
+## Katherine's branch (tree implementation and testing on feature/BST)

 **Commands may differ for windows, these commands were ran on a unix based system**

-## running the test python file
+### running the test python file

 1. create a new venv using `python3 -m venv ./venv/` -- this creates a virtual environment in the folder venv
 2. activate the virtual environment using the command `source ./venv/bin/activate`